nalcorso/Forge.Services.Scryfall/README.md

-# ReForge.Scryfall
+# Forge.Services.Scryfall

-ReForge.Scryfall is a .NET library for interacting with the Scryfall API.
+Forge.Services.Scryfall is a .NET library for interacting with the Scryfall API.
 It provides a simple and intuitive way to access various Scryfall services such as Cards, Sets, Rulings, Symbology, Catalog, Bulk Data, and Migrations.

 ## Features